rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 application servers.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-IP Addressing on Cloud Networks
+IP addressing on Cloud Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Cloud Networks can be provisioned as either IPv4 or IPv6.
 Unlike PublicNet and ServiceNet, it is possible to assign specific Cloud Networks IPs to Cloud